 Lane Splitting Controversies

 In the California Office of Traffic Safety’s 2014 study, 60% of drivers disapproved of lane splitting.
 More than half of those who disapproved said it was because they felt lane splitting was unsafe.
-Many drivers in Utah and California erroneously believe lane splitting is illegal.
-Confrontations about lane splitting between drivers and motorcyclists have led to road rage incidents.

-On the other hand lane splitting decreases traffic congestion.
+On the other hand, lane splitting decreases traffic congestion.
 Supporters of lane-splitting argue it is safer for motorcyclists who can avoid being rear-ended by distracted drivers in stop-and-go traffic.
 The National Highway Traffic Safety Administration explains that the practice is common in many other countries and is worthy of further study because it offers a means of reducing congestion in addition to possible safety benefits.

-If you’ve been injured in a motorcycle accident caused by another driver you deserve fair and full compensation.
-Oftentimes insurance companies are quick to place blame, unfairly on the motorcyclist.
+If you’ve been injured in a motorcycle accident in Utah or elsewhere caused by another driver you deserve fair and full compensation.
+Oftentimes, insurance companies are quick to place blame, unfairly on the motorcyclist.
 At Craig Swapp & Associates our experienced attorneys take pride in fighting for the rights of motorcyclists.
-On your behalf we’ll pursue fair compensation for:

 • The repair or replacement of your motorcycle